ikgyu98/Online-CV/inclass-project/ABOUT-Covid19-Tracker.md

 ## Minimum Requirements

 The Shiny app or dashboard should only use data with a URL.
 There must be at least 1 data visualization and at least 1 summary table or tibble returned.

+- Start & End Date
+  - 02/26/2022 ~ 04/09/2022 (7 weeks)

+- What problem does it (intend to) solve? | What is the purpose of your project?
+  - Music shuffling systems of many major streaming services never had provided me satisfactory results.
+Here, we have decided to build an algorithm of our own which does not simply recommend songs that of similar genre & artist, but actually analyzes the musical feature of your choice of song **(input)** and recommends you the song **(output)** that shares similar musical characteristics.

+- Brief explanation of your approach
+  - We have attempted to find similarities among many different songs through their musical chord; however, chord processes were not sufficient in representing complexity of a music.
+Here, through researches, we were able to find Python libraries that provide sophisticated musical trait: Librosa and Spotipy.
+With that, after a week of research in scholaric articles, we were able to narrow variables down, then ended up with satisfactory classification result

+## Possible Improvements

+**Improvements:**
+- Improvement 1
+- Improvement 2

+**How:**
+- How to improve Improvement 1
+- How to improve Improvement 2

+## Acknowledgements

+- *This project borrowed knowledges from __[this precedence post](https://www.kdnuggets.com/2020/02/audio-data-analysis-deep-learning-python-part-1.html)__.*